 The core of Bohr’s thinking on this topic was the notion of an open world.
 If America maintained a secretive monopoly on nuclear weaponry, it would provoke suspicion and a hostile arm’s race, leading to the recurrence of war.
 To prevent this, Bohr believed that international management of atomic power through information sharing was essential and that a postwar atomic energy plan had to be established during the war in partnership with the Soviet Union, which was then among the Allies opposed to fascism.
 His conclusion was that America ought to inform Stalin of the Manhattan Project.
 Moreover, Bohr thought that nuclear technology should only be used to produce a bomb this one time in history and that, considering the potential for cataclysmic destruction, it should be limited thereafter to constructive purposes such as the generation of atomic energy.
 Oppenheimer was among those who agreed with and was strongly influenced by this viewpoint even after the war.
 It was also the thinking behind Soviet spy Theodore Hall’s decision to leak information from Los Alamos to the Soviet Union.

 Oppenheimer was concerned that a volatile situation like that Bohr warned of could arise if the war ended while the bomb remained unused and cloaked in military secrecy.
-For this reason, he initially argued for a bomb test, then shifted to the position that America should deploy the bomb in the war while urging, at a May 31, 1945 meeting, that America must engage in a “free exchange of information” with the Allies concerning peaceful uses of atomic power beforehand so that “our moral position would be greatly strengthened.”
+For this reason, he initially argued for a bomb test.
+He later shifted to the position that America should deploy the bomb in the war while urging, at a May 31, 1945 meeting, that America must engage in a “free exchange of information” with the Allies concerning peaceful uses of atomic power so that “our moral position would be greatly strengthened.”
 Why did Oppenheimer’s opinion change?
 As he wrote on June 16, 1945, in a short memorandum that summarized the views of a scientific panel, using the bomb during the war would “improve the international prospects, in that they are more concerned with the prevention of war than with the elimination of this specific weapon.”

 This is likely the stage in Oppenheimer’s thinking at which Nolan took issue.
 The scenes in the film where Oppenheimer refuses to sign a petition opposing the A-bombing of Japan, persuades the opponents of deployment that the world would never understand until it had witnessed the horror, and reassures government and military officials that this approach was bound to succeed all mark an about face from his depiction as a Superman-like hero to a foolish and arrogant figure.
 One can imagine a more sympathetic take on the man’s internal struggle, but the director’s intentions appear to have been more critical.